B2-krunalrana/PyPDFConvert/url_to_pdf/README.md

 ## Installation

-To run this script, you need to install WeasyPrint and Puppeteer also you need path of chrome.exe
+To run this script, we need to install WeasyPrint and Puppeteer also we need path of chrome.exe

 ### Step 1 :
 ```bash or cmd